 The Company is in the business of acquiring and exploring mineral properties.
 It is exposed to a number of risks and uncertainties that are common to other mineral exploration companies in the same business.
 The industry is capital intensive at all stages and is subjected to variations in commodity prices, market sentiment, exchange rates for currency, inflations and other risks.
 The Company currently has no source of revenue other than interest income.
-The Company will rely mainly on equity financing to fund exploration activities on its mineral property.
+The Company will rely mainly on equity financing to fund exploration activities on its mineral property and must conduct equity financing in order to continue operations.